rita-peixoto/uminho-lei/3YEAR/1st/BD/README.md

 We worked on "Series & Companhia" database, a streaming plaftorm for series.
 This database was built using the relational model and mySQL.

-[Here](https://github.com/rita-peixoto/uminho-lei/blob/main/3YEAR/1st/BD/RelatorioBD_G13_Fase_I.pdf) you can find the report of the project and [here](https://github.com/rita-peixoto/uminho-lei/blob/main/3YEAR/1st/BD/queries.sql) is some relevant the sql code.
+[Here](https://github.com/rita-peixoto/uminho-lei/blob/main/3YEAR/1st/BD/RelatorioBD_G13_Fase_I.pdf) you can find the report of the project and [here](https://github.com/rita-peixoto/uminho-lei/blob/main/3YEAR/1st/BD/queries.sql) is some relevant sql code.

 Grade: 18 out of 20